cncf/tag-security/governance/paper-process.md

 CNCF team for posting a blog to summarize and link to the paper.
 As community events occur, it is also recommended that the TAG coordinate a submission to community events (presentation) on the paper.

+#### Authorship, attribution and acknowledgements

+Papers and other resources created from TAG-Security efforts are under the authorship of TAG-Security, and all members who have made contributions to the document (through writing, editing, creating illustrations, etc.) are considered "Contributors".
+Members of the public or TAG-Security who have commented and given feedback during the Request for Comment (RFC) period of during the creation of the document are considered "Reviewers" of the project.

+Individuals/groups who have made huge contributions/impact on the work can be acknowledged in an "Acknowledgements" section.
+This is to highlight stellar contributions and commitments to individuals that have went above and beyond to contribute to the project.

+Each document should contain a "Contributors", "Reviewers" and "Acknowledgements" section where appropriate. appropriate.